Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Results Analysis and Discussion

 \subsection{Chemical Properties}

-To evaluate the efficacy of our proposed approach, we analyzed the chemical properties of the generated molecules or drugs both before and after fine-tuning the generative model with reinforcement learning.
-We assessed a range of widely recognized molecular properties or descriptors commonly employed in drug discovery and computational chemistry, including Quantitative Estimation of Drug-likeness (QED), Molecular Weight (MW), and Octanol-Water Partition Coefficient (logP).
+To evaluate the efficacy of our proposed approach, we analyzed the chemical properties of the generated molecules both before and after fine-tuning the generative model with reinforcement learning.
+We assessed a range of widely recognized molecular properties or descriptors commonly employed in drug discovery and computational chemistry, including Quantitative Estimation of Drug-likeness (QED) \cite{bickerton2012quantifying}, Molecular Weight (MW), and Octanol-Water Partition Coefficient (logP) \cite{lipinski1997experimental}.
 These metrics are typically utilized to gauge the potential of a compound to progress into a viable drug candidate.

-\begin{enumerate} \item \textbf{Quantitative Estimation of Drug-likeness (QED):} This metric is a tool for evaluating and assessing the drug-likeness of chemical compounds or molecules.
-Integrating various molecular descriptors provides a numerical estimation indicating the likelihood that a molecule possesses favorable drug properties.
-We subjected the generative model to the same set of proteins to gauge the QED of the generated molecules, both before and after fine-tuning with reinforcement learning.
-The outcomes revealed that the Mean QED of the generated molecules was 0.5705 before RL fine-tuning and increased to 0.6537 after RL fine-tuning, as depicted in table \ref{chemicalPropertiesTable}.
-This observation underscores that the molecules generated after RL fine-tuning exhibit enhanced desirable drug properties.
+\textbf{Quantitative Estimation of Drug-likeness (QED)}: This metric is used to evaluate the drug-likeness of chemical compounds or molecules, with values closer to 1 being better \cite{bickerton2012quantifying}.
+Integrating various molecular descriptors provides a numerical estimation of the likelihood that a molecule possesses favourable drug properties.
+We subjected the generative model to the same set of proteins to assess the QED of the generated molecules, both before and after fine-tuning with reinforcement learning.
+The results showed that the mean QED of the generated molecules was 0.5705 before RL fine-tuning and increased to 0.6537 after RL fine-tuning, as shown in Table \ref{chemicalPropertiesTable}.
+This indicates that the molecules generated after RL fine-tuning exhibit improved drug-like properties.

+\textbf{Molecular Weight (MW)}: This characteristic is crucial for understanding a compound's pharmacokinetics, formulation, and toxicity behaviour.
+It represents the sum of the atomic weights of all atoms within a molecule.
+Our evaluation included MW values of all generated molecules, conducted before and after RL fine-tuning, using the same set of proteins for assessment.
+Our analysis revealed that the mean MW value was 387.84 before fine-tuning, which decreased to 321.55 after RL fine-tuning, as shown in Table \ref{chemicalPropertiesTable}.
+This reduction in molecular weight offers potential advantages, as compounds with lower MW are often more easily absorbed and metabolized and may exhibit reduced complexity, facilitating more straightforward and accessible synthesis pathways.
+Desired values for molecular weight typically range from 250 to 500 g/mol for optimal drug-like properties \cite{lipinski1997experimental}.